 Experiencing sexual issues at any time during life can adversely impact self-esteem, quality of life, mood and relationships with sexual partners.
 Did you know that sexual desire or satisfaction within a relationship is a key determinant of the quality of the non-sexual aspects of the relationship?

-Despite all of this many vagina owners continue to have sex but sexual satisfaction does often decrease.
+Despite all of this many vagina owners continue to have sex, but often with a decrease in sexual satisfaction.

-This tells us that many of us are doing the ‘suck it up princess’ mindset and just continuing to have sex or intercourse when it hurts.
+Unfortunately, this means that many people are simply enduring sex or intercourse, when, at best it’s undesireable and at worse, it’s painful.
 This is not something that needs to happen.
 There are options to help you and your partner to continue to enjoy mutual pleasure or for you to continue to experience pleasure solo.

 Yep, it happens!